Shinbangumi: Background

 On 15 May 2024, Ginger Root released the first official tease of the upcoming album, via a fake anime movie trailer called "Meet You In the Galaxy: The Movie", featuring the voice actors Tomohisa Asô, Shino Kakinuma, and Kimiko Takeguchi.
 Three days later, Ginger Root released a second teaser showing Cameron Lew pitching the idea of the movie to his fictional manager, plainly called "The Manager" (played by Nanami Iwasaki).
-The Manager then presents a "better" idea for Cameron to do, "Loretta 2".
+The Manager then presents a "better" idea for Cameron to do, "Loretta 2" (as a sequel to "Loretta", a song he made that became a hit).
 Cameron rejects the idea and is promptly fired, teasing the first single at the very end.

 On 22 May 2024, Ginger Root released the first single of the album, "No Problems", with an accompanying music video, continuing the story from the second teaser.
 Ginger Root also announced the name of the upcoming album (Shinbangumi) and its scheduled release date, a concept album following the narrative of his previous 2022 EP, Nisemono.
 When asked what the upcoming album would sound like, Cameron described it as "aggressive elevator soul", mixing together Japanese city pop, French pop, Philly soul, and his typical lo-fi sound.
-Other influences Cameron citied as sources for the album was Paul and Linda McCartney's 1971 album Ram, Devo, Vulfpeck, and Miki Matsubara's 1980 song "Mayonaka no Door (Stay with Me).
+Other influences Cameron cited as sources for the album was Paul and Linda McCartney's 1971 album Ram, Devo, Vulfpeck, and Miki Matsubara's 1980 song "Mayonaka no Door (Stay with Me).

 Cameron Lew said Shinbangumi was a snapshot of his life at the time lyrically, with some of the songs were written during Lew's time in Japan.
-According to Cameron, the album was the first time he felt comfortable about knowing what a song should comprise of musically and instrumentation wise.
+According to Cameron, the album was the first time he felt comfortable about knowing what a song should consist of musically and instrumentation wise.
 Cameron also intended for the music videos to be like a movie, with a linear story, to be "comparable to a traditional movie".
+The movie takes place in a fictitious reality known as "The Juban District".
+According to Cameron (off-screen) in the exposition of said movie, the Juban District is a 50/50 mix of 1980s Japan and 1980s America.
+The name is taken from Azabu-Jūban, an upscale neighborhood in Tokyo and the setting of Sailor Moon.

-Release and reception
+Release

 On 13 September 2024, Shinbangumi was released on music streaming services and his Bandcamp, with physical releases on black and coloured vinyl, cassette, and CD.
 Accompanying the album was the music videos for each of the singles and a final film containing the album's remaining songs.
 Ginger Root toured the album travelling across North America, Europe, Asia, and Australia.